 The saying’s true: money talks.
 Knowing that I have to meet my 36-visit gym quota to get the reimbursement has gotten me out of bed and on my yoga mat many a morning.
 Even though I’d rather sleep in.
 Or have a Netflix marathon.
 It also makes the pricey yoga studio fee much more manageable.

 Instead of being financially punished for not meeting a wellness benchmark, I’m rewarded for reaching my health goals.
+It sounds simple, but framing wellness as a positive increases the attractiveness of the program.
+Working out makes me feel stronger, healthier, and more confident.

 Studies show that these personal benefits can have a direct impact on an employee’s work performance — and the bottom line of the company.
 Corporate wellness is a growing industry to the tune of $8 billion in the U.S. alone.
 Companies that offer wellness programs have an easier time attracting new employees and see a financial boost.
 One study found that for every dollar spent on employee wellness, companies reported annual gains of $1.40 to $4.60.
 Why?
 Lower health insurance costs and improved employee productivity.
 Participants reduce their risk for chronic diseases by making better lifestyle decisions, like getting more sleep and increasing cardio.
 They also miss 70 percent fewer workdays due to illness in a given year.